2021 Telluride 100 Covid19 Plan

 Anyone that becomes symptomatic 21 days in advance of the event will get a full refund.

-Waiver noting that the participant has been symptom free 14 days prior to the event.
+Waiver will be presented at packet pickup noting that the participant has been symptom free 14 days prior to the event.

-Pre-event meeting with participants would move to a video format and be made available to participants to view online.
+Pre-event meeting with participants would move to a virtual format and be made available to participants to view online.

 Online event waiver signature: